 In five minutes, the creature was dead and still, and it was time to try this delicacy.
 We weren’t thrilled to eat it after the show we had just witnessed, but we couldn’t pass up the chance (and I must admit, it was quite tasty).

-While we ate in our private dining room (a wooden-walled cubicle all to ourselves), staff were busy transforming our room by removing the coffee table, unrolling the futons on the tatami mats, and making the bed.
+While we dined, staff were busy transforming our room by removing the coffee table, unrolling the futons on the tatami mats, and making the bed.
 When we arrived after eating, our room had transformed.